dykuang/Leaf_Project/README.md

 * `Keras_cnn_leaf.py`: Directly applying cnn on the leaf classification task.
 Since the data set is small, Keras's image generator is used.
 * `feature_test.py`: Testing some common classifiers including: SVM, kNN, RandomForest and MLP on extraced features.
 Classifiers are from scikit-learn package.
 * `leaf_pnn.py`: Testing SVM and PNN on extracted features.
+* `leaf_1dconv.py`: The current best model using a google perception like module + svm.